-- 1. That the City Council has independently reviewed and analyzed the Initial Study/Mitigated Negative Declaration and other information in the record including public comments and the responses to those comments, and has considered the information contained therein prior to acting upon the Project.
-Based on all evidence in the administrative record for the Project, the City Council hereby makes the following specific findings: - a.
+- a.
 The draft Initial Study/Mitigated Negative Declaration prepared for the Project has been completed in compliance with CEQA and the CEQA Guidelines. - b.
-The draft Initial Study/Mitigated Negative Declaration prepared for the Project contains a complete and accurate reporting of the environmental impacts associated with the Project. - c.
-The City Council has considered the draft Initial Study/Mitigated Negative Declaration. - d.
-The draft Initial Study/Mitigated Negative Declaration represents the independent judgment and analysis of the City as lead agency for the Project. - e.
-The Project will not result in a significant effect upon the environment because the mitigation measures described in the MMRP have been added to the Project as housing element policies. - 2.
-Based upon the Draft Mitigated Negative Declaration and comments and testimony received, the City Council hereby finds that there is no substantial evidence that the 2023-2031 Housing Element update, as mitigated, will have a significant effect on the environment. - 3.
-The City Council hereby adopts the Initial Study and Mitigated Negative Declaration attached hereto as Exhibit A and adopts the Mitigation Monitoring Program attached hereto as Exhibit B.
+The draft Initial Study/Mitigated Negative Declaration prepared for the Project contains a complete and accurate reporting of the environmental impacts associated with the Project. - The Commission has considered the draft Initial Study/Mitigated Negative Declaration. - d.
+The draft Initial Study/Mitigated Negative Declaration represents the independent judgment and analysis of the city as lead agency for the Project. - e.
+The Project will not result in a significant effect upon the environment because the mitigation measures described in the MMRP have been added to the Project as a condition of approval. - f.
+Based on its review of the whole record before it, there is no substantial evidence in the record supporting a fair argument that the Project will have a significant effect on the environment. - 2.
+Based upon the Draft Mitigated Negative Declaration and comments and testimony received, the Planning Commission hereby finds that there is no substantial evidence that the 2023-2031 Housing Element update, as mitigated, will have a significant effect on the environment. - 3.
+The Planning Commission hereby recommends that the San Bruno City Council adopt the Draft Mitigated Negative Declaration attached hereto as Exhibit A and the Mitigation Monitoring Program attached hereto as Exhibit B. - 4.
+The Secretary of the City of San Bruno Planning Commission is hereby directed to forward to the City Council a certified copy of this resolution together with an attested copy.